Awajishima Museum

 Google Maps

-To get there, walk about ten minutes from Sumoto Bus Center.
-You can reach the bus center by local buses from around Awaji Island or by express buses running between Shin-Kobe or Sannomiya Station in Kobe and Tokushima City.
+To get there, it's about a ten-minute walk from Sumoto Bus Center.
+The bus center is accessible via local buses from various points around Awaji Island, or by express buses that run between Shin-Kobe or Sannomiya Station in Kobe and Tokushima City.

 Resources